menu

 Setting & Lifestyle

-Being a small borough, Harveys Lake does not have a public transit system used by locals to get to and from work.
+Harveys Lake is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The education level of Harveys Lake ranks among the highest in the nation.
-Of the 25-and-older adult population in Harveys Lake, 40.59% have at least a bachelor's degree.
-The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.
+Harveys Lake is one of the most well-educated cities in the nation.
+40.13% of adults in Harveys Lake have at least a bachelor's degree.
+Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.

 The people who call Harveys Lake home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Harveys Lake residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Harveys Lake include Irish, Polish, German, Italian, and English.
+Important ancestries of people in Harveys Lake include Irish, German, Polish, English, and Italian.

 The most common language spoken in Harveys Lake is English.
 Other important languages spoken here include Polish and Spanish.